 2014 grant applications must be submitted via the Online Application Form (soon to be launched).
 Applicants must prepare a Grant Proposal in PDF format which they will submit via the Online Application Form.
 For further information on available funding and how to apply for a funding see Funding Information.

-Grants will be awarded to successful applicants at the 29th Annual Presentation Dinner to be held on Saturday,23 March 2013.
+Grants will be awarded to successful applicants at the 30th Annual Presentation Dinner to be held in March 2014.

 Welcome to The Rebecca L Cooper Medical Research Foundation

-The Foundation meets its obligations by providing annual research grants within an ever widening group of research categories that it decides to support.
-Currently, these include; Brain Sciences, Diabetes, Geriatrics, Lung Disease (other than cancer), Rheumatology, Vision Sciences and Genetic research.
+The Foundation does not directly conduct medical research.
+It supports medical research by providing annual research grants within an ever widening group of research categories that it decides to support.
+Currently, these include:

 Business of the Foundation is conducted by a Board of Directors.
 The board is made up of directors who possess a range of skills and backgrounds.

-The Foundation has a personal approach towards the granting of research funds and this is appreciated by our recipients, often expressed at our Grants Dinner held in late March each year.
+The Foundation has a personal approach towards the granting of research funds and this is appreciated by our recipients, often expressed at our Presentation Dinner held in late March each year.